alchemycodelab/computer-setup/vscode-all.md

    - If it's not in the Applications folder, find where your VSCode icon is located and move it into the Applications folder.

 #### To validate run this command in your terminal:
  * Note  `Mac` users have an additional step to setting up.
-You must first finish that step located on [Read me file](README.md), then you can run this command to validate that you have successfully setup `Visual Code Studio`.
+You must first [setup the 'code' command](vscode-mac.md), then you can run this command to validate that you have successfully setup `Visual Code Studio`.
 ```
  code --version
 ```